 As a school we have signed our commitment to the Anti-Bullying Pledge and have developed an action plan following extensive surveys of the school community.
-The antibullying message is promoted in regular Assemblies and in letters to our school community from School Parliament.
+The anti-bullying message is promoted in regular Assemblies and monitored using our Anti-bullying Leadership Team.